dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## Data

 The dataset used in this project is the "Adult Census Income" dataset obtained from Kaggle, also we provide it in this repository "adult.csv".
-More on Obtaining the dataset, here(#obtaining_the_dataset).
+More on obtaining the dataset, [click here](#obtaining-the-dataset).

 ### Data Preprocessing